-AACSB: Reflective Thinking AICPA FN: Measurement AICPA: Critical Thinking Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
 Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Haro a.
+Level of Difficulty: 3 Haro Topic: Taxpayer Filing Requirements Topic: Taxpayer and Tax Practitioner Penalties 89.
+For the following taxpayers indicate whether the taxpayer should file a tax return and why.

+a.
 Robert earned \$50,000 this year as a staff accountant.
 His estimated tax liability is \$4,500, and he expects to receive a \$500 tax refund.